Click on me ^ for a better view

 Tidbits:

-Then a few days ago I went to a potluck and my Jewish friend from Turkey made AMAZING hummus.
-I asked for the recipe and realized the main thing I was always missing.
-The use of the water from the canned garbanzo beans!
-Duh!
-So this is the method he told me to follow (with just a few modifications to the proportions).
-Now that I have a great base I’m excited to try some flavored kinds!
-Anyway, hope you enjoy!
+My Jewish friend from Turkey made amazing hummus.
+I asked for the recipe and one of his “tricks” was to use the water from the canned garbanzo beans.
+This is the method he told me to follow (with just a few modifications to the proportions).

 Ingredients: